hpcugent/vsc_user_docs/mkdocs/docs/HPC/r-packages.md

 *before* you load any centrally installed `R` module.
 In this case, the location of the directory for self-installed `R` packages will be `$R_LIBS_BASEDIR/local_R_LIBS/$VSC_OS_LOCAL/$VSC_ARCH_LOCAL/<R version>-<toolchain>`.
-If this directory is not writable, you can still be able to use already installed `R` packages from that location, but you will not be able to install `R` packages yourself.
+If this directory is not writable, you will still be able to use already installed `R` packages from that location, but you will not be able to install `R` packages yourself.

 You can always check the default location(s) of `R` packages by issuing `.libPaths()` command in `R`.
-This command will show the library locations ordered by their priorities.
+This command will show the package locations, ordered by their priorities.

 ### Missing R packages intalled before

 Please be aware that if you have installed an `R` packages yourself in the past (before end of February 2025), you might have to reinstall those if you want to use them:

 - on a different cluster
 - with a different version of `R`
 - with an `R` compiled with a different version of toolchain